Managing Currency Risk: As an American Abroad, In What Currency Should I Save and Invest?

 Enter tax considerations and investment expenses

 While ETFs that invest in the same underlying securities will generate the same return on investment no matter what the currency denomination of the ETF itself is, the tax and compliance costs make the purchase of the euro-denominated European stock ETF a much worse investment choice for American investors.
-For better or for worse, U.S. tax and reporting rules make the after-tax return on investment of the Dublin listed ETF much lower for American citizens than the after-tax return on the New York listed EFT.
-Furthermore, investment costs (fund expenses and brokerage commissions) associated with buying the European ETF will be higher or much higher in Europe than American, depending on from which country the investments are made.
+For better or for worse, U.S. tax and reporting rules make the after-tax return on investment of the Dublin listed ETF much lower for American citizens than the after-tax return on the New York listed ETF.
+Furthermore, investment costs (fund expenses and brokerage commissions) associated with buying the European ETF will be higher or much higher in Europe than in America, depending on from which country the investments are made.

 Conclusions on Currency Risk for Expats